 3. Levels of Analysis:

-– IR employs various levels of analysis to understand international phenomena.
-These levels include the individual level (examining the role of leaders and decision-makers), the state level (analyzing state behavior and policies), and the systemic level (exploring the broader international system and its structure).
+– IR uses different levels of analysis to understand international events.
+These levels are the individual level (looking at leaders and decision-makers), the state level (studying how countries behave and make decisions), and the systemic level (examining the overall international system).

 4. Interdisciplinary Nature: